Great News

 Great News is an American sitcom television series created and written by Tracey Wigfield, and executive produced by Wigfield alongside Tina Fey, Robert Carlock, and David Miner for 3 Arts Entertainment, Little Stranger and Universal Television.
 The series premiered April 25, 2017 on NBC.
+It received positive reviews from the critics, praised for its cast and "subversive humor".

 On May 11, 2017, NBC renewed Great News for a second season of 13 episodes, which premiered on September 28, 2017.
 On May 11, 2018, NBC canceled the series after two seasons.

 Premise

 The series, set in the world of television news, follows an up-and-coming news producer who finds herself dealing with a new intern: her mother.